unprll-project/unprll/README.md

 Then go back to the source dir and type for example for windows 64bit:

 * ```cmake -DCMAKE_TOOLCHAIN_FILE=`pwd`/contrib/depends/x86_64-w64-mingw32```

-Using depends might also be easier to compile Unprll on windows than using MSys2.
-Activate WSL (with, for example Ubuntu), install `build-essentials` and follow the depends steps as depicted above.

 ## Running unprlld